 - loss of grey-white matter differentiation, and hypoattenuation of deep nuclei:

-- lentiform nucleus changes seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6
+- lentiform nucleus changes are seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6

 - cortical hypodensity with associated parenchymal swelling with resultant gyral effacement